This Sunday at Sardis:

 Join us on Sunday mornings at 10:00 a.m. for Adult Sunday School classes!
 We have classes with different focuses and styles of learning and teaching.
 Contact Joe B. Martin if you’d like help determining which class is best for your interests.

-- Discussing Bible Books & Topics meets in Room 108: This class utilizes a video-based curriculum with team teaching to explore faith and Scripture.
+• Discussing Bible Books & Topics meets in Room 108: This class utilizes a video-based curriculum with team teaching to explore faith and Scripture.
 This class is open to all ages.
-This fall, we will be exploring the following topics: Making Sense of the Christian Faith, The Jesus I Never Knew (Philip Yancey), and Creed (Adam Hamilton).
+This spring, we will initially focus on “The Miracles of Jesus” followed by “The God We Can Know” exploring the I Am sayings of Jesus.
 For more information, contact Norm Schul.

-- Java meets in Room 103: JAVA is a discussion class that focuses on a variety of topics from contemporary issues to biblical studies.
-A number of class members teach the class and studies may be centered around books, articles, and scripture.
+• Java meets in Room 103: JAVA is a discussion class that focuses on a variety of topics from contemporary issues to biblical studies.
+A number of class members teach the class, and studies may be centered around books, articles, and scripture.
 It is a place for parents of tweens, teens, and young adults to connect with friends for fellowship and faith formation.
 Contact Lin Leslie for more information.

 Mustard Seed Groups – Small Group Ministry